-There was also a question on why current VME closures tend to be for 2 to 5 years when the organisms they are protecting live for decades and sometimes centuries.
+There was also a question on why current VME closures tend to be for 2–5 years when the organisms they are protecting live for decades and sometimes centuries.
 It was explained that VMEs were the result of fisheries measures based on knowledge available at the time of the adoption of the measure to mitigate against threats that are currently seen to have a high risk of occurring.
-VME measures are part of the suite of measures aimed at sustainable fisheries.
-As circumstances change and knowledge increases, it is appropriate to review VME information and measures on VMEs (and on the relevant fisheries) to see if they are still appropriate.
+The VME measures are part of the suite of measures aimed at sustainable fisheries.
+As circumstances change and knowledge increases, it is appropriate to review VME information and measures on VMEs (and on the relevant fisheries) to see whether they are still appropriate.
 In most cases, the reviews have resulted in modification to boundaries or creation of new closures to afford greater protection to VMEs

 Deep-sea fisheries in the ABNJ of the Atlantic since 2006

-Dr. Tony Thompson from FAO gave a presentation outlining some more specific examples of actions that have occurred in the Atlantic since 2006 that may be helpful to this workshop.
-The United Nations General Assembly, in their sustainable fisheries resolutions from 2003 onwards, started to include actions focusing on the management of deep-sea fisheries in ABNJ.
-This included both the management of the targeted deep-sea fish stocks and investigations on significant adverse impacts that deep-sea fisheries may cause with an emphasis on deep sea corals.
-This presentation outlined some of the international instruments that were adopted to facilitate data collection for stock assessment, and then looked at three examples in the Atlantic Ocean where changing practices improve sustainable fisheries management for certain deep sea target species.
-Examples were drawn from occasional seamount fisheries in the NW Atlantic, the provision of quantitative advice on deep sea stocks in the NE Atlantic, and the application of exploratory fishing protocols and impact assessments in the SE Atlantic.
-The above examples were discussed with reference to deep sea fisheries in the Western Central Atlantic and on how mechanisms could be established to collect and collate basic fisheries information that could be used collectively in the region.
+Dr Tony Thompson from FAO gave a presentation outlining some more specific examples of actions that have occurred in the Atlantic since 2006.
+The UNGA, in its Resolutions on sustainable fisheries from 2003 onwards, started to include actions focusing on the management of deep-sea fisheries in ABNJ.
+This included both the management of the targeted deep-sea fish stocks and investigations on SAIs that deep-sea fisheries may cause, with an emphasis on deep-sea corals.
+This presentation outlined some of the international instruments adopted to facilitate data collection for stock assessment, and then looked at three examples in the Atlantic Ocean where changing practices had improved sustainable fisheries management for certain deep-sea target species.
+Examples were drawn from occasional seamount fisheries in the Northwest Atlantic, the provision of quantitative advice on deep-sea stocks in the Northeast Atlantic, and the application of exploratory fishing protocols and impact assessments in the Southeast Atlantic.
+The above examples were discussed with reference to deep-sea fisheries in the Western Central Atlantic and on how mechanisms could be established to collect and collate basic fisheries information that could be used collectively in the region.